decentralized-identity/bbs-signature/spec.md

 SkToDpk algorithm takes a secret key SK and outputs a corresponding short formed public key.

-SK MUST be indistinguishable from uniformly random modulo r (Section 2.2) and infeasible to guess, e.g., generated using a trusted source of randomness.
-KeyGen (Section 2.3) outputs SK meeting these requirements.
-Other key generation approaches meeting these requirements MAY also be used; details of such methods are beyond the scope of this document.
-(FIXME: This paragraph is a duplicate from Section 2.2. where it is already established that IKM is random and cannot be guessed)

 ```
 DPK = SkToDpk(SK)
 ```